Why Are There Uncertainties In Lupus Diagnosis?

 In order to diagnose lupus, doctors need to consider clinical symptoms along with the results from multiple blood tests, imaging studies, and even biopsies of specific organs (like the kidneys).
 This process can take a long time to complete.

 Another big factor in diagnosing lupus is communication.
 Over time, a person with lupus may have seen multiple different doctors or specialists.
 If these doctors are not communicating with each other, clues pointing toward lupus may be missed.
 Communication is also important between a person with lupus and their doctor, too.
 It can be hard to remember everything that has happened, especially if things have been going on for years.
 However, not giving an accurate account of all symptoms, tests, or treatments to your doctor may delay diagnosis.

-How to reduce the time to receive a lupus diagnosis
+How can patients reduce the time to receive a lupus diagnosis?

 Even though diagnosis can be challenging, there are things you (or a loved one) can do to help speed the process along if there is a concern for lupus: